occamshub-dev/occams-otel-collector/receiver/grypereceiver/README.md

 * Vulnerability Data Source
 * Vulnerability Description

+**Example**

-Let's see an example output for Log4Shell (CVE-2021-44228) vuln detected:
+Let's see an example output when the receiver detects the Log4Shell (CVE-2021-44228) vulnerability.

+Metric points are wrapped into OTEL protol data structure, so first, we can see data that comes from the collector or provided by a processor.
 ```txt
 ResourceMetrics #0
 Resource SchemaURL: https://opentelemetry.io/schemas/v1.5.0